datacommonsorg/docsite/data_model.md

 ## Knowledge Graph

-Data Commons models the world as a directed labeled graph, consisting of a set of . _nodes_, and edges with labels, known as _properties_.
+Data Commons models the world as a directed labeled graph, consisting of a set of _nodes_ and edges with labels, known as _properties_.
 This general framework allows Data Commons to represent information about a wide range of domains: from time series about demographics and employment, to hurricanes, to protein structures.

 As a simple example, here are a set of nodes and edges that represent the following statements: